 - a.
-These rules shall apply to the New Jersey State 4-H Championship Horse Show and ALL SHOWS THAT INCLUDE COUNTY 4-H QUALIFYING CLASSES.
-In this manner uniformity can be established, and the riders will be better prepared for the New Jersey 4-H State Championship Horse Show. - i.
-Counties may hold their own County Qualifying Shows provided they use ONLY qualified judges approved by the State Horse Show Committee (the list is available through your county office staff, or contact the State 4-H Department Horse Liaison, Brittany Rigg at br372@njaes.rutgers.edu). - ii.
-One or more counties may hold regional qualifying shows provided those shows are sanctioned by the State Horse Show Committee. - b.
-In order to qualify to ride at the New Jersey State Championship Horse Show a member must qualify at a county qualifying show/shows and must be a "member in good standing" in the county in which they are enrolled as of January 1 in 4HOnline (see description of "Member in Good Standing" under Member Eligibility). - c.
+These rules apply to the New Jersey State 4-H Championship Horse Show and all shows with county 4-H qualifying classes.
+This helps ensure uniformity and prepares riders for the New Jersey 4-H State Championship Horse Show. - i.
+Counties may hold their own County Qualifying Shows provided they use ONLY qualified judges approved by the State Horse Show Committee (the list is available through your county office staff, or contact the State 4-H Department Horse Program Coordinator, Brittany Rigg, at rigg@njaes.rutgers.edu). - ii.
+One or more counties may hold regional qualifying shows provided the State Horse Show Committee sanctions those shows. - b.
+To qualify to ride at the New Jersey State Championship Horse Show, a member must qualify at a county qualifying show/shows and must be a "member in good standing" in the county in which they are enrolled as of January 1 in ZSuite (see description of "Member in Good Standing" under Member Eligibility). - c.
 A county MUST use the Danish System (excellent, very good, good, and fair) in combination with a straight placing system (1st, 2nd, 3rd, etc.). - i.
-To qualify, rider must achieve a MINIMUM Danish rating of a Very Good (see Appendix for Danish System criteria). - d.
+To qualify, the rider must achieve a MINIMUM Danish rating of Very Good (see Appendix for Danish System criteria). - d.
 All Dressage Test Score and Danish Scores used to qualify for the New Jersey State Championship Horse Show must be from the current CALENDAR year. - e.
-In order to qualify and participate at the county qualifying shows and the New Jersey State 4-H Championship Horse Show, each registered 4-H member must provide the County 4-H Staff Member or county qualifying show committee: - i.
+To qualify and participate at the county qualifying shows and the New Jersey State 4-H Championship Horse Show, each registered 4-H member must provide the County 4- H Staff Member or county qualifying show committee: - i.
 Proof of negative Coggins Test from an approved laboratory within twelve (12) months of the date of the show.
-The original copy of the Coggins (hard paper copy or digital copy) MUST be in possession of the member, parent, or guardian at the county AND New Jersey 4-H State Championship Horse Show.
-It is a New Jersey State Law that any person transporting a horse anywhere in the state must have in their possession a Current Negative Coggins test in the vehicle and at the show office. - ii.
-Proof (hard paper copy or digital copy) of Eastern and Western Encephalitis, Tetanus, West Nile Virus, and Rabies vaccinations within 1 year of the date of the show; AND in conjunction with USEF rules, the Equine Herpes Virus, and Equine Influenza vaccinations will be required to be within 6 months of the first day of the show.
-Strangles vaccination is also strongly recommended but not required by the State 4-H Horse Show Committee. - f.
-The New Jersey State Division of Animal Health may conduct a random drug test at any horse show at any time.
+The original copy of the Coggins (hard paper copy or digital copy) MUST be in the possession of the member, parent, or guardian at the county AND New Jersey 4-H State Championship Horse Show.
+It is a New Jersey State Law that anyone transporting a horse anywhere in the state must have a Current Negative Coggins test in the vehicle and at the show office. - ii.
+Proof (hard paper copy or digital copy) of Eastern and Western Encephalitis, Tetanus, West Nile Virus, and Rabies vaccinations within 1 year of the date of the show; AND in conjunction with USEF rules, the Equine Herpes Virus and Equine Influenza vaccinations will be required to be within 6 months of the first day of the show.
+Strangle vaccination is also strongly recommended but not required by the State 4-H Horse Show Committee. - f.
+The New Jersey State Division of Animal Health may conduct a random drug test at any horse show.